Ihmaid/Curso-JavaScript/README.md

 ## License

+This repository is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more details.

 ---

 *Note: This repository is solely for learning purposes and may contain code and projects inspired by the "Javascript Completo" course by Danki Code.*